sahebkumar3155/clone-of-login-page/README.md

 What's Included:

- `index.html`: The main HTML file for the login page.
+ `website1.html`: The main HTML file for the login page.
- `style.css`: The CSS file that styles the login page elements.
+ `style1.css`: The CSS file that styles the login page elements.
  `README.md`: This file (you are currently reading it!) provides an overview of the project.

 Description: